sara-nl/spiderdocs/source/Pages/aghub/agh_getting_started.rst

 Quick Overview
 ---------------

-The Alzheimers Genetics Hub (AGH) is a secure compute environment based largely from the Spider cluster at SURF.
+The Alzheimers Genetics Hub (AGH) is a secure compute environment based largely from a clone of the Spider cluster at SURF.

 -----------------------------------
 Join the Collaborative Organization